 Plant cells have a cell wall, chloroplasts and other specialized plastids, and a large central vacuole, whereas animal cells do not.

 If you examine Figure 1b, the diagram of a plant cell, you will see a structure external to the plasma membrane called the cell wall.
 The cell wall is a rigid covering that protects the cell, provides structural support, and gives shape to the cell.
-Fungal and protistan cells also have cell walls.
+Fungal and protistan cells also have cell walls, as do some prokaryotic cells.
 While the chief component of prokaryotic cell walls is peptidoglycan, the major organic molecule in the plant cell wall is cellulose (Figure 2), a polysaccharide made up of glucose units.
 Have you ever noticed that when you bite into a raw vegetable, like celery, it crunches?
 That’s because you are tearing the rigid cell walls of the celery cells with your teeth.